 The Best 15 Footers On Mining Websites

-Admittedly, footers aren’t the sexist part of a website, that’s the design team behind the websites. 😉 Joking!
+Admittedly, footers aren’t the sexist part of a website, that’s the design team behind the sites. 😉 I’m joking!

-I’ve put all the websites in random order so don’t try to work out which ones my favourite.
-But I hope that some of these give you inspiration, if you’re in need of a website refresh.
+I’ve put 15 examples of footers below in random order, so don’t try to work out which one’s my favourite.
+But I hope that some of these inspire you if you need a website refresh.

-The UEX Uranium footer has [almost] everything, it has their sitemap, logo, ticker symbols, social media links and contact information.
-They were able to effectively put a lot of information in their footer to make it quite useful, without making it feel crowded.
+The UEX Uranium footer has [almost] everything; it has its sitemap, logo, ticker symbols, social media links and contact information.
+They were able to effectively put much information in their footer to make it quite useful, without making it feel crowded.
 Well done!